-Ukiyo-e.org is a database and image similarity analysis engine, created by John Resig to aide researchers in the study of Japanese woodblock prints.
+Ukiyo-e.org is a database and image similarity analysis engine, created by John Resig to aid researchers in the study of Japanese woodblock prints.
 The data is over 213,000 digital copies of prints from 24 institutions, and their cataloging metadata.
-Metadata is indexed and searchable.
+Metadata is indexed and searchable, as you might expect.
 (Details are noted in the about page.)
+But images are also searchable.
 Resig's Image search uses the TinEye matching engine to determine edges in an uploaded sample and compares with analyzed edges in database, returning probable matches (edge analysis).
+Use samples below to experiment.